alebcay/awesome-shell/README.md

 *Search, bookmarks, multiplexing, and other tools that make your terminal experience more productive.*

+* [advanceNewFile](https://github.com/tanrax/terminal-AdvancedNewFile) - Fast creation of files and directories in a recursive way.
+Inspired by the Vim plugin.
 * [ag](https://github.com/ggreer/the_silver_searcher) - Super fast string search through a directory hierarchy
 * [aliases](https://github.com/sebglazebrook/aliases) - Contextual, dynamic, organized aliases for bash
 * [aliasme](https://github.com/Jintin/aliasme) - alias helper to change directory quickly